Bladder Infection (Urinary Tract Infection—UTI) in Adults

 Diagnosis

-Health care professionals use your medical history, a physical exam, and tests to diagnose a bladder infection.
+Health care professionals use your medical history, a physical exam, and lab tests to diagnose a bladder infection.
+In some cases, a health care professional may use other tests to help find the cause of a bladder infection.

 Lab tests